bas-t/ffdecsawrapper/README.rst

-**The 'master' branch is based on a rev 620 checkout of the old vdr-sasc-ng plugin, the branches 'stable' and 'oldstable' are based on rev 570**
+**The 'master' branch is based on a rev 620 (latest) checkout of the old vdr-sasc-ng plugin, the 'stable' branch is based on rev 570**

  **Due to 'Hollywood' legislation, the use of this software is illegal in most countrys. (but not in my country, hehe)**